-2020 presents many new and exciting opportunities to master your content and reach a wider audience.
+There have never been more new and exciting opportunities to master your content and reach a wider audience than right now.

 While the BERT algorithm update gave a not-so-subtle nod to the importance of search intent, SEO content writers everywhere were not surprised to hear that the search engine is prioritizing audience-focused content.